Saturday, February 13, 2016

 indian life expectancy? men 63 & women 66 (or similar), which is significantly lower than in western europe (germany 78 & 83)

-indian weddings? well, most of them are still arranged within the same social caste by the parents/families as a marriage is also a life-long link between the families. why life-long? unlike the west, the divorce rate in india is only about 1%. does the same caste and thus similar worldview, similar eating habits (a marriage between a vegetarian brahmin and meat-eating warriors would probably cause some problems, wouldn't it?) link indian couples stronger to each other than it is in the western world common? or is it only the still worse possibilities for women to earn money and to be independent what keeps many of indian marriages alive?
+indian weddings? well, most of them are still arranged within the same social caste by the parents / families as a marriage is also a life-long link between the families. why life-long? unlike the west, the divorce rate in india is only about 1%. does the same caste and thus similar worldview, similar eating habits link indian couples stronger to each other than it is common in the western world? a marriage between a vegetarian brahmin and meat-eating warrior would probably cause some problems, wouldn't it? or is it only the still worse possibilities for women to earn money and to be independent, what keeps many of indian marriages alive?

 view some impressions: